Geron Christian: Cleveland Browns (first stint)

 On October 31, 2023, Christian was signed to the Cleveland Browns practice squad.
 He was signed to the active roster on November 7.

 Tennessee Titans

 On June 12, 2024, Christian signed with the Tennessee Titans.
 He was released on August 27.

 Los Angeles Rams

 On September 11, 2024, Christian signed with the Los Angeles Rams.
 He was released on October 15 and re-signed to the practice squad two days later.

 Cleveland Browns (second stint)

 On November 19, 2024, Christian was signed to the Cleveland Browns' active roster off the Rams practice squad.

 Dallas Cowboys

 On August 2, 2025, Christian signed with the Dallas Cowboys.
 He was released on August 26 as part of final roster cuts and was re-signed to the practice squad the next day.

 Denver Broncos

 On November 11, 2025, the Denver Broncos signed Christian off the Cowboys' practice squad to their 53-man roster.
+On January 5, 2026, he was waived by the Broncos before playing in a single game for them.
+He was re-signed to the practice squad two days later.

+Jacksonville Jaguars

+On August 8, 2026, Christian signed with the Jacksonville Jaguars.
+On August 30, he was released as part of final roster cuts as re-signed to the practice squad the next day.